 4. Additional tax benefits of funding a pension

 The lifetime allowance tax charge is designed to remove the benefit of the tax relief you have received on those excess contributions.
 It doesn’t remove the other tax benefits of saving into your pension.
 Your fund will continue to grow free of UK tax on income and gains — much like an ISA.
 Pension funds are also typically free of Inheritance tax on death.

-The value of investments can go up and down.
+The value of investments can go down as well as up.
 It’s possible they may be worth less than was invested.

 Remember, tax rules and legislation can change and the value of tax benefits depends on your individual circumstances.
 This information is based on our understanding in April 2018.

 We recommend you seek appropriate guidance or advice before you make any decisions.
 An adviser may charge a fee for this.
 You can also get free impartial guidance over the phone or face to face with Pensionwise.
 Go to pensionwise.gov.uk or call 0800 138 3944.
 Make sure you understand all your retirement options by reading the Money Advice Service guide – Your pension - it’s time to choose